Pretzel and Salted Caramel Tiffin Bar – This.Is.Delicious. Please.Make.It.

-This recipe is an adaptation of that one and I thought it is only right to have the first recipe on our website have the word tiffin in it and coincidentally, It is best served with tea. 😉
+This recipe is an adaptation of a honeycomb version that I make a lot and I thought it was only right to have the first recipe on our website have the word tiffin in it and coincidentally, it is best served with tea. 😉

-Obviously the Pretzels don’t have to be start shaped but I think they add something special, although they do make it difficult to cut.
-A sacrifice I was willing to make because I’m not about perfectly cut bars of chocolate..well not all the time anyway.
+Obviously the Pretzels don’t have to be star shaped but I think they add something special, although they do make it difficult to cut.
+A sacrifice I was willing to make because I’m not always about perfectly cut bars of chocolate..

 Tis the season and all that..
 I love this time of year.